 It’s sometimes the small things that count.
 When you want to select features by value, QGIS 3 has added a way to zoom or flash features that you select.
-In addition, you can select, remove and add features by selecting between a set of values.
+Also, you can select, remove, and add features by selecting between a set of values.

-Alternatively, you can select by expression which requires some basic syntax for expressions.
-For example, you can select anything from geometry, fields, colors and even fuzzy matching.
+Alternatively, you can select an expression that requires some basic syntax for expressions.
+For example, you can select anything from geometry, fields, colors, and even fuzzy matching.

-In QGIS 3, users can set up data defined parameters from fields which drive geoprocessing tools.
+In QGIS 3, users can set up data-defined parameters from fields that drive geoprocessing tools.
 For example, you can buffer features based on a buffer distance field.

-On the other hand, geometry generators render modified or new geometry based on values entered by expression editor.
-In layer styling, this how to create geometry generators of your own.
+On the other hand, geometry generators render modified or new geometry based on values entered by the expression editor.
+In layer styling, this how-to creates geometry generators of your own.

 Here is the ugly truth about commercial software: It is costly and you can do 99% of the same stuff with open source software.

 Unlike proprietary software, you don’t have a license except for the GNU General Public License.
 Users from around the world embraced QGIS 2 as the #2 option for GIS (behind Esri).
-And now, QGIS 3 is flying off the shelves.
+And now, QGIS 3 is flying off the shelves (virtually of course).

 It’s QGIS best release in its lifetime.
 And this is a toweringly grand achievement because they’ve already redefined GIS software at least twice.
 (QGIS 1 & 2)